web-work-tools/web-work-tools.github.io/services/index.md

 I've gradually eliminated all of my clients from the time where I was primarily creating content for hire.
 As I learn more publishing skills, I can see that there is more value in that type of work.

-I'd be more interested to write for you if you also want me help build your web-site.
+I'd be more interested to write for you if you want me to set up your website.
+Regardless, I'll be happy to consider any offers.

 ### Research Consulting